 Satao Camp and Satao Rock Camp

-- Travel date: Sun 12th of August 2007
+- Travel date: 12th August 2007

 "We stayed here for 2 nights in June as part of our honeymoon, it was magical, everything you expect from a safari.
 It was great being near the watering hole and watching all the elephants just wander past our tent. there was a lion chasing water buck one afternoon and we saw it all from the balcony of our tent!
 The food is gorgeous.
 Our guide Henry was fab, he has eyes that can spot a lion from a mile away!
 Saw a wide variety of animals, no cheetahs although i'm sure we'll see one next time!
 The tents are huge, with a massive comfy bed!"

 - Travel date: 3rd July 2007

 what a great experience